cncf/glossary/content/en/container-orchestration.md

 ## Problem it addresses
 Managing [microservices](/microservices), security, and network communication at scale — [distributed systems](/distributed-systems) in general — are hard, if not impossible, to manage manually.
-Container orchestration automates all these management tasks.
+Container orchestration allows users to automate all these management tasks.

 ## How it helps
 Container orchestration tools allow users to determine a system's state.